ziphra/RRBS_analysis_glyphosate/sites_investigation/locatesites.md

 To make the custom annotations files,

-- get the GO annotation of the gene_id we got with [g:Profiler converter](https://biit.cs.ut.ee/gprofiler/convert) and download the csv file.
+- get the GO annotation of the gene_id we get with [g:Profiler converter](https://biit.cs.ut.ee/gprofiler/convert) and download the csv file.
 - In numbers, keep the 2 columns of interest (gene id and GO id), add "=" between them, with `TEXTAFTER` delete `GO:` before each identifiers, and save as .tsv and then change the extension to .txt (to preserve leading 0!).
 - manually delete the `GO:` remaining alone, used for `TEXTAFTER`
 - `awk '{ print $1,$2,$4 }' FS="\t" refset.tsv > BINGO_annotations.txt` (will save the file as a space separated file)